-Land and buildings with a net book value of £3,995,537 (2022: £4,110,439) have been partly financed from exchequer funds, through for example the receipt of capital grants.
+Land and buildings with a net book value of £3,880,636 (2023: £3,995,537) have been partly financed from exchequer funds, through for example the receipt of capital grants.
 Should these assets be sold, the College may be liable, under the terms of the financial memorandum with the funding bodies, to surrender the proceeds.

-Fixed assets include land and buildings, and equipment with a net book value of £5,852,365 (2022: £5,926,578) which have been partially funded by a grant from the funding bodies or the LEP.
+Fixed assets include land and buildings, and equipment with a net book value of £10,223,073 (2023 £5,852,365) which have been partially funded by a grant from the funding bodies or the LEP.
 The Education and Skills Funding Agency does not have the power to guarantee future funding streams to colleges and cannot guarantee that this funding will continue after the current year.
 Provision has not, therefore, been made for anticipated future receipts.

-If fixed assets had not been revalued before being deemed as cost of transition, they would have been included at the following historical cost amounts:
+If fixed assets had not been revalued before being deemed as cost on transition, they would have been included at the following historical cost amounts: